-A toolComponent object MAY contain a property named product whose value is a string containing the name of the suite of products to which the tool component belongs.
+A toolComponent object MAY contain a property named product whose value is a localizable string (§3.5.2) containing the name of the suite of products to which the tool component belongs.

 EXAMPLE: "productSuite": "Example Software Corp.
 Quality Tools"

 shortDescription property